syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Symbol-Palette.md

 ---
 layout: post
-title: Define and add the frequently used nodes/connectors to the symbol palette.
+title: Adding the nodes/connectors to the symbol palette.
-description: How to add shapes to the symbol palette and drag and drop them over the drawing area?
+description: "The symbol palette displays a collection of palettes which shows a set of nodes and connectors."
 platform: aspnet-core
 control: Diagram
 documentation: ug